-This article provides a short explanation of Sandboxes in general en describes how to refresh a Sandbox.
+This article provides a short explanation of Sandboxes in general and describes how to refresh a Sandbox.

 I. Sandboxes explained